Introduction

 Tips to Avoid Hypoglycemia

-3. Use of Supplements: The use of certain supplements, such as soluble fibre and berberine, can have an immediate lowering effect on your blood sugar.
+- Use of Supplements: The use of certain supplements, such as soluble fibre and berberine, can have an immediate lowering effect on your blood sugar.
 This may also require a dose adjustment of your medications as well.
 As a matter of fact, many of the recommendations from the first blog on avoiding blood sugar spikes can have this effect as well.
-A list of supplements which can be used.
+A list of supplements which can be used will be discussed in a later blog.

 Conclusion